tsamineni/cs131/a2/README.md

  You can use this command by calling it and the name of a directory you wish to see.
 Examples:

-I made a test directory with three files in it, file1.txt, file2.txt,and file3.txt. each of the files had a different word.
+I made a test directory with three files in it, file1.txt, file2.txt, and file3.txt. each of the files had a different word.
 I ran the command using ./filesize ./test

 The results showed